-Avoid posing families so that adults are standing and small children are much lower in the frame.
-That difference in heights makes it much harder for families to connect physically, ensuring there’s no emotion for you to capture.
+Avoid poses where adults are standing and small children appear much lower in the frame.
+That difference in heights makes it much harder for families to connect.
+As a result, there will be no emotion for you to capture.
 It also forces you to shoot much wider to get everyone in.

 Instead, ask adults to get down to their children’s level.
-You’ll be amazed at the difference it will make to their interactions as soon as you put them closer.
+You’ll be amazed at what a difference it makes to their interactions.

 …or bring them up to their parent’s height!

 That being said, don’t completely rule out everyone standing at the same height… because you can take shots like this.
 Note how dad’s arms and hands acting to beautifully framing her face.